-Fernando González is an arts writer, critic, and musician.
-He contributes regularly to the John S. and James L. Knight Foundation blog and the digital arts magazine Artburst Miami and edits the blog Jazz With An Accent, and is the International Editor of JAZZIZ magazine.
+Fernando González is an independent writer and editor.
+He writes about arts and culture for the digital arts magazine Artburst Miami; manages the music blog Jazz With An Accent, and is the International Editor of JAZZIZ magazine.
 Also, since 2011 he has been the Associate Editor for Print & Special Projects for The Latin Academy of Recording Arts & Sciences.
-(2011 – ).
+(Latin GRAMMY®).

-He was nominated to a GRAMMY for his liner notes on Pablo Aslan’s Piazzolla in Brooklyn; won an Emmy as Senior Editor and Writer for the documentary Notes From The Mambo Inn: The Story of Mario Bauzá (WGBH, Boston) and was nominated to an EMMY and won a Gold Award from CPB as Associate Producer and Writer for En Clave, hosted by Ruben Blades (WGBH, Boston, 1992)
+He was nominated to a GRAMMY for his liner notes on Pablo Aslan’s Piazzolla in Brooklyn; won an Emmy as Senior Editor and Writer for the documentary Notes From The Mambo Inn: The Story of Mario Bauzá (WGBH, Boston, 1991); and was nominated to an EMMY and won a Gold Award from CPB as Associate Producer and Writer for En Clave, hosted by Ruben Blades (WGBH, Boston, 1992)

 Born in Buenos Aires, Argentina, González majored in math at the University of Buenos Aires before pursuing music full time.
 He moved to the United States to attend Berklee College of Music, majoring in Composition/Film Scoring.
 He also studied composition with George Russell and electronic music with Robert Ceely at the New England Conservatory.